abhi10042001/CodSoft/README.md

 # CodSoft
-It is for my intership purpuse
+This work was of my intership in CodeSoft